Creating and Running a Nuxt.js Project with ServBay

 nuxt-dev.servbay.demo

-suffix is a recommended ServBay branding practice. - Website Type: Select
+suffix is recommended for ServBay-branded local dev. - Website Type: Select

 Reverse Proxy